 Links from other websites, called “backlinks”, are the most important factor in SEO.
 They can make or break your website’s findability, so when backlinks are lost this really has a big impact on your rankings.

-Check whether you’ve lost any backlinks, using an application such as Ahrefs or Majestic.
+Check whether you’ve lost any backlinks, using an application such as Ahrefs, Majestic, Monitor Backlinks or Kerboo.
 Please note that there’s always some delay before these applications pick up lost (or new) links, so take that into account.

 Moving forward, it’s recommended that you monitor your backlinks with the above tools so you get alerts when backlinks are lost.
 You can then reach out to the linking websites to see if you can get the backlinks restored.